UEFA's escalating consequence model in practice: examining the Aston Villa June 2026 decision

 The four variables that will determine whether Villa pays the €15 million

-The conditional element of Aston Villa's fine will be remitted or triggered based on the CFCB's assessment of the club's squad cost ratio trajectory over the three-year monitoring period.
-Four variables will determine the outcome.
+The conditional element of Aston Villa's fine will be enforced or not enforced based on the CFCB's assessment of whether the club continues to significantly decrease its squad cost ratio in 2026, in line with its submitted projections.
+Four variables are likely to shape that assessment.

 1